neckcen/femto/README.md

     Title: Welcome
     Description: This description will go in the meta description tag
     Robots: noindex,nofollow
+    Flags: no-markdown,no-theme
     */

 These values will be contained in the `{{ current_page }}` variable in themes (see below).

+The `Flags` attribute let you customise how the page behaves.
+Possible flags are (more can be added by plugins):

+* `no-markdown` content will not be processed as markdown
+* `no-theme` the page content will not be inserted in your website's theme
+* `no-cache` disable page content cache (see below)

 There are also certain variables that you can use in your text files: